The Whispering Star

 The Whispering Star (ひそひそ星) is a 2015 Japanese science fiction film directed by Sion Sono.
 The film was released in 2015 and, in March 2016, was played during the Environmental Film Festival at the National Museum of American History, Warner Brothers Theater, in Washington, DC.

+Plot

+In an unspecified future, an A.I. cyborg delivery woman—Yoko Suzuki (Megumi Kagurazaka)—travels through the galaxy delivering packages to the few humans still scattered around, who are now living on different earth-like planets showing clear signs of environmental disasters.
+Through her encounters with the delivery recipients Yoko will learn to understand and appreciate human emotions.